 "It was a beauty to drive.
 I would have been satisfied with second place, but I pushed right through to the end.
 To defend himself, Kimi had to push until he damaged the tyres.
 We were very lucky, but also strong like in the first races of the season".

 No other reference to the rival.
-A second and a half separated them at the moment of the accident: Alonso was halfway down the main straight when, 150 meters further on, he saw a cloud of dust in the run-off area and the silver silhouette of the McLaren disappeared.
+A second and a half separated them at the moment of the accident: Alonso was halfway down the main straight when, 150 metres further on, he saw a cloud of dust in the run-off area and the silver silhouette of the McLaren disappeared.

 "They shouted to me over the radio: you're first, you're first.
 I, on the other hand, was thinking of avoiding scrap metal".